J-Britten/MIRAGE/README.md

 ### Results
 We report the min, max, avg, and sd values for the pipeline's models.
 We also report the total iteration time.
 Note that since the models run independently in the `parallel` pipeline mode, there is no shared total iteration time.
-The value instead represents the sum of the iteration times for each model.

 ### How to Benchmark